 Issuance of the Diploma/Certificate:

 The Office of the Registrar also issues all diplomas and certificates awarded.
 The issuance of the diploma or the certificate is done once the student has been approved for award and has completed all outstanding degree requirements as outlined by the college catalog.
-Diplomas are mailed 4-6 weeks after final grades are released to the address indicated on the students Application for Degree.
-If a student’s needs to submit a change of address for us to send the diploma the submission of a new Application for Degree is required.
+Diplomas are mailed 4-6 weeks after final grades are released to the address indicated on the students Application for Credentials / Graduation Clearance Form.
+If a student’s needs to submit a change of address for us to send the diploma the submission of a new * Application for Credentials / Graduation Clearance Form is required.
 The option of pick-up of the diploma is also available.
 Issuance is also dependent on the verification that the student has paid the $15 Graduation Fee.
 If the fee is not paid the diploma will not be mailed or allowed for pick-up.
 If students have any obligations due to the institution the diploma will not be mailed or allowed for pick-up.

 Students may also request a duplicate copy of their diploma/certificate from LCC.
 Students must complete the Duplicate Diploma Request Form and pay the necessary fee.
 Students who have any obligations due to the institution may not request a duplicate copy of their diploma/certificate until the obligations due to the institution have been satisfied.